Antezh/ArtistWebbsite/README.md

-# 🎨 Artist Portfolio Website – Gabriel
+# 🎨 Artist Portfolio Website

 This is a simple, responsive static website designed to showcase the portfolio of an artist named Gabriel.
 Built with pure HTML, CSS, and a touch of JavaScript.
 The site highlights the artist's journey, work, blog, and contact details.